Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 $ ln -s [your-path-to]/coco coco
 ```

-3. The COCO dataset must be preprocessed to match the problem setting of FSOD (ex. removing the ground truth of novel classes during training; selecting one target category at inference).
-We provide the pre-processed annotations of COCO for both [training](https://drive.google.com/file/d/10mXvdpgSjFYML_9J-zMDLPuBYrSrG2ub/view?usp=sharing) and [inference](https://drive.google.com/file/d/1FZJhC-Ob-IXTKf5heNeNAN00V8OUJXi2/view?usp=sharing).
+3. However, the COCO dataset must be preprocessed to conform to the problem setting of FSOD.
+At training, we must remove the labels of novel instances in each query image.
+For testing, we should fix the target category of each query image to ensure the results are reproducible.\
+Here we provide the preprocessed .json files of COCO for both training and testing.
+Users can process the COCO annotation by themselves as well.\
+* 60 base classes for training (https://drive.google.com/file/d/10mXvdpgSjFYML_9J-zMDLPuBYrSrG2ub/view?usp=sharing)
+* 20 novel classes for testing (https://drive.google.com/file/d/1FZJhC-Ob-IXTKf5heNeNAN00V8OUJXi2/view?usp=sharing)
-To use them, one can just put them into the folder of COCO annotations.
+To use them, one can simply put the folder into COCO annotations.
 ```
 $ mv coco60_train [yout-path-to]/coco/annotations/coco60_train
 ```

-4. At training, we crop support images randomly from dataset in an online manner.
-However, at inference, we use the preprocessed (cropped) [support images] (https://drive.google.com/file/d/1nl9-DEpBBJ5w6hxVdijY6hFxoQdz8aso/view?usp=sharing) to make the results determinable.
+For those who want to apply customized annotations, please refer to lib/datasets/factory.py and lib/datasets/coco_split.py.

+4. At training, the support images we use are patches randomly cropped from other query images according to box annotations.
+At testing, however, we would like to ensure the results are reproducible, so prepare a set of support images of 80 categories in advance, which is available [here](https://drive.google.com/file/d/1nl9-DEpBBJ5w6hxVdijY6hFxoQdz8aso/view?usp=sharing).\
+To use them:
 ```
 Create the soft link of support imgs
 $ ln -s /your/path/to/supports supports